-- The inversion of the unison is the octave. - The inversion of the octave is the unison. - The inversion of the minor second is the major seventh. - The inversion of the major second is the minor seventh. - The inversion of the minor third is the major sixth. - The inversion of the major third is the minor sixth. - The inversion of the perfect fourth is the perfect fifth. - The tritone remains the tritone.
-To be specific, the inversion of the augmented fourth is the diminished fifth, and the inversion of the diminished fifth is the augmented fourth. - The inversion of the perfect fifth is the perfect fourth. - The inversion of the minor sixth is the major third. - The inversion of the major sixth is the minor third. - The inversion of the minor seventh is the major second. - The inversion of the major seventh is the minor second.
+- The inversion of the unison is the octave. - The inversion of the minor second is the major seventh. - The inversion of the major second is the minor seventh. - The inversion of the minor third is the major sixth. - The inversion of the major third is the minor sixth. - The inversion of the perfect fourth is the perfect fifth. - The tritone remains the tritone.
+To be specific, the inversion of the augmented fourth is the diminished fifth, and the inversion of the diminished fifth is the augmented fourth. - The inversion of the perfect fifth is the perfect fourth. - The inversion of the minor sixth is the major third. - The inversion of the major sixth is the minor third. - The inversion of the minor seventh is the major second. - The inversion of the major seventh is the minor second. - The inversion of the octave is the unison.